What is Title I?

 - Serve as a role model, showing your child that you support his/her education.

 - Assure you are aware of your child's educational progress; thereby demonstrating how important progress is to you.

 - Teach your child your input at the school is appreciated and you support its efforts.

 Research shows student performance in school depends a great deal upon how much their parents are involved in their education.
 You can become more involved by:

 - Attending parent-teacher conferences

-- Communicating with your student's teacher regularly, by writing notes, telephoning the school, etc.
+- Communicating with your child's teacher regularly, by writing notes, telephoning the school, etc.

-- Keeping your student's teacher informed about events in his or her life which may affect his/her performance at school
+- Keeping your child's teacher informed about events in his/her life which may affect his/her performance at school

-- Discussing with your student's teacher and parent organizations other ideas for parent involvement.
+- Discussing with your child's teacher and parent organizations other ideas for parent involvement.